 At UA Cossatot, students are given a unique opportunity to connect high school and college.
 This program is appropriately called College Connection.
-Basically, if a student takes certain elective classes while in a participating high school and makes a "B" or better, they will not have to take those subjects again if they enroll at UAC.
+Basically, if a student takes certain elective classes while in a participating high school, they will not have to take those subjects again if they enroll at UAC.
 After enrolling with UAC, students may request to take a challenge exam for those courses.
 If the student scores a 70% or above, those articulated hours will be recorded on the student's transcript.
 Enrollment to College Connection is free to high school students.
 If interested in College Connection, contact your local high school counselor or the High School Programs department at UAC.